-Arguably the biggest benefit from being an Airbnb Superhost is the prestige that accompanies that coveted badge.
-It acts as an extra user reassurance from Airbnb that this host is trustworthy, they maintain high standards, they are easily contactable and they operate as Airbnb would ideally like their hosts to operate.
+Arguably the biggest benefit of being an Airbnb Superhost is the prestige that accompanies that coveted badge.
+It acts as an extra user reassurance from Airbnb that this host is trustworthy, maintains high standards, they are easily contactable and they operate as Airbnb would ideally like their hosts to operate.

 If an Airbnb user is faced with two listings in one area; one is owned and run by a Superhost and the other is run by a host with consistently high reviews.
 Which would the user choose?
 More likely than not, they’d opt for the Superhost.

 Another significant benefit of being an Airbnb Superhost is ranking higher on Airbnb search results.
 Search ranking is always important, and we are not just referring to Google search.
 Being at the top of any suitable page on the web is great for business.
 The advantages of this are clear: more views on your listing pages correlates to higher booking rates.

 BNBSpecialist published a beneficial graph in their article titled: Airbnb Superhost status – Reward or Liability?
 The article alleges that, on average, regular Airbnb host listings get 120 weekly views.
 In comparison, Airbnb Superhost properties get 126.
 That may not seem like a critical difference, but those extra views could convert to bookings if your pricing is competitive and your listing is optimized to attract your target guest.